fabaindaiz/spellsolver/README.md

 - uvicorn (for webapi.py)

 ### TODO
+- Add some spellsolver tests to avoid accidentally introducing new bugs
 - Add some heuristics to reduce the load and query time of double swap mode